Lung Cancer Tumor

 — Duke Health

-Doctors can also use other tests to look for lung cancer tumor markers.
-Markers are any substance that sets a lung cancer tumor apart from a healthy cell.
-Common marker tests look for mutations in the genes of lung cells to determine if they’re cancerous or not.
+Doctors may use other tests to look for lung cancer tumor markers or substances that set a tumor apart from healthy tissues.
+Common marker tests look for lung cell gene mutations to determine whether they’re cancerous.

-If you’ve been diagnosed with a lung cancer tumor, financial aid may be available.
-Get a free case review now to learn more.
+If you were recently diagnosed with a lung cancer tumor, we may be able to help you afford your health care expenses.
+Get a free case review now to find out your eligibility.

 Prognosis for Lung Cancer Tumors

-Doctors can determine your prognosis after making a diagnosis and looking at the unique factors in your case.
-You may be able to live for years or decades if doctors catch the lung cancer tumors before they’ve grown and spread.
+Doctors can determine your lung cancer prognosis after making a diagnosis and looking at the unique factors in your case.

 Lung Cancer Tumor Growth Rates and Prognosis

-How fast lung cancer tumors grow (growth rates) plays a big part in a patient’s prognosis.
-The growth rate is how big a tumor grows after a certain span of time (typically months), according to the medical journal Frontiers in Oncology.
+How fast a lung cancer tumor grows (growth rates) plays a big part in your prognosis.
+The growth rate is how big a tumor grows after a certain period (typically months), according to the medical journal Frontiers in Oncology.

-A 2020 study looked at how lung cancer tumors grew back after surgery had been done to remove them.
-The study revealed that it would take anywhere from 4 months to 2 and a half years for the tumors to double in size if left unchecked.
+A 2020 study looked at how lung cancer tumors grew back after surgery to remove them.
+The study revealed that it would take anywhere from 4 months to 2.5 years for tumors to double in size if left unchecked.

 Many factors — including the lung cancer cell type a patient had — played a role in how quickly the tumors would grow.